OGGM/oggm/docs/download-projections.rst

 OGGM standard projections
 =========================

-Since OGGM v1.6.1, we provide range for climate projections the corresponding global glacier projections.
-These simulations are and will be done with the default most recent released version of OGGM.
+Since OGGM v1.6.1, we provide for a range of climate projections the corresponding global glacier projections.
+These simulations are and will be done with the most recent released default version of OGGM.
 We call these state-of-the-art simulations our "standard projections".
 Here we give a brief introduction to the available data and show were you can find all the details.

 A detailed description of the experimental-setup, information on the data structure, analysis of the data and a `brief comparison to Rounce et al. (2023) together with the corresponding jupyter notebooks are in the `OGGM/oggm-standard-projections-csv-files repository <https://github.com/OGGM/oggm-standard-projections-csv-files/tree/main>`_.
 These projections use `elevation-band flowlines <https://docs.oggm.org/en/stable/flowlines.html#elevation-bands-flowlines>`_, include the `dynamical spinup <https://docs.oggm.org/en/latest/dynamic-spinup.html>`_, the `new informed 3-step per-glacier geodetic calibration method <https://docs.oggm.org/en/latest/mass-balance-monthly.html>`_, and use the W5E5v2.0 climate dataset `(Lange and others, 2021) <https://doi.org/10.48364/ISIMIP.342217>`_ for calibration and a border of 160.

 We have driven OGGM with a range of climate projections from different GCMs until 2100 and where available in a different run again until 2300.
 All the climate projections that are available on our cluster have been used.
 There are three categories projections available: CMIP6, CMIP6 GCMs from the bias-corrected CMIP6 ISIMIP3b GCMs <https://www.isimip.org/gettingstarted/isimip3b-bias-adjustment/>_, and CMIP5 GCMs.
 An overview of the amount of GCMs per scenario and the resulting global volume changes is given in the figures below.
-Feel free make selection that suites your purpose when using the data.
+Feel free to make a selection that suites your purpose when using the data.

 .. figure:: _static/global_glacier_volume_until2100_common_running_2100_oggm_v16.png
    :width: 80%